QuantEcon/lecture-source-py/source/rst/markov_asset.rst

     p = (I - \beta M)^{-1} \beta M \zeta {\mathbb 1}

-The above is implemented in the function `consol_price`
+The above is implemented in the function `consol_price`.